-Grandia’s ill luck in both console generations are a result of Game Arts insistence in supporting Sega’s Hardware.
+Grandia’s ill luck in both console generations are a result of Game Arts’ insistence in supporting Sega’s Hardware.
 To be fair, the first Grandia probably started development in 1994-95 and there was no way to know back then how badly the Sega Saturn would fare (and how well the PS1 would).
-Still it did dismal numbers because of it and would eventually get a slightly inferior looking port in the PS1 in 1999.
+Still, it did dismal numbers because of it and the game would eventually receive a slightly inferior looking port on the PS1 in 1999.

-Grandia II however, was a different story.
+Grandia II, however, was a different story.
 Expectations about the Dreamcast’s success weren’t exactly high even during its multimillion-dollar marketing campaign.
-Still, early DC owners such as myself, were happy to get a AAA RPG for the system, and the game went on to sell 200,000 copies.
-A disappointing number as it pulled in about half of the sales numbers that the original Saturn version had (Japan only).
+Still, early DC owners, such as myself, were happy to get a AAA RPG for the system, and the game went on to sell 200,000 copies.
+A disappointing number, indeed, as it pulled in about half of the sales numbers that the original Saturn version had (Japan only).
 The PS2 would receive an infernally bad port of the game and it would sell a similar amount of copies (about 90,000 more).

 Sony’s RPG series received a second entry for the PS1, which sold a decent amount of copies (over 600,000), the series would have three more main numbered entries, and a PS2 remake of the first game.
 But sales would take a turn for the abysmal, and the Wild Arms franchise was dead in the water by the time the PS3 rolled out.

 Wild Arms presents an interesting trend that would ring true for most of the ‘double A’ JRPG franchises of the era.
 Rising costs in game development and sinking sales of the genre were too much for some of these publishers.